+For each heading, fill in the total percentage score for the heading.
 For each heading, indicate the priority rank, based on the total percentage score.
 Heading/Area level prioritization whereby the headings with the lowest total percentage score will be the 1st priority, followed by the 2nd lowest and 3rd lowest in that order.

-Choose priorities 1st - 3rd for the next step of item level prioritization below.
+Choose priorities Ist - 3rd for the next step of item level prioritization below.
 Where there is tie in the priority rank, countries will have the discretion to choose one of them.